fanzhangio/go-annotation/README.md

 # Go Annotation
 Go Annotation introduces a `Modularized Annotation Pattern`.
 This pattern is to modularize annotation and register fine-grained feature modules (or submodules) with corresponding handler functions for dynamic meta data injection and feature hooks in runtime of go code.

 The codes in this repo demos how `Annotation-based Pattern` can be used for [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) project.
-By this approach, an easy-to sacle, develop and maintain annotaion mechanism is provided to unify annotation schemas and usages in kubebuilder project.
+By this approach, an easy-to sacle, develop and maintain annotation mechanism is provided to unify annotation schemas and usages in kubebuilder project.
 It is easily to extend features in kubebuilder.

 ## Annotation Syntax
-### Annotaion format
+### Annotation format
-Annotation has a series of tokens seperate by colon. **Token** is a string value in annotaion.
+Annotation has a series of tokens seperate by colon. **Token** is a string value in annotation.
 It has meaning by its position in token slice, in the form of **+[header]:[module]:[submodule]:[key-value elements]**.
-Annotaion starts with `+` (e.g. `// +k8s`) to differ regular go comments.
+Annotation starts with `+` (e.g. `// +k8s`) to differ regular go comments.

 - **header** is like `kubebuilder`, `k8s`, `genclient`, etc. Header is recommended for all annotaitons, but considering forward-compatibility, header could be omitted, in this case module must be the first token, like `+resource:path=services,shortName=mem`